rapid7/metasploit-framework/Committer-Keys.md

 ### Keybase.io identities

-Keybase.io is currently in public beta, but we'll go ahead and treat it as production ready, since it seems like an easy way to verify identities.
+Keybase.io is used by Metasploit as an easy way to verify identities of committers.

 If you're a committer on metasploit-framework, and you need an invite, just ask.